path321/imu_suit/README.md

 - Run readValues.ino to achieve Arduino - PC connections

-- Optionally, run calibrate_IMU.py, in order to find offset values for your IMU Copy the values above appropriately to connect_IMU.py
+- Optionally, run calibrate_IMU.py, in order to find offset values for your IMU.
+Then, Copy the values above appropriately to connect_IMU.py

 - Run plotGyroAcc.py